About: Green Gazette SA, origin, values and mission

 In 2006, Doclog SA launched a campaign to raise awareness on benefits of scanning paper.
 Original, printed Government Gazettes, licensed under Government Printer's Copyright Authority No. 11325, were digitized and published on the Internet.

 Organic growth drove website traffic from 2,670 to 11,668 visits per week in 12 months.
-GGSA is ranked #1 by Google for search "gazette", "government gazette", and lists in Wikipedia's Government Gazette of South Africa.
+GGSA appears within Google's top 10 for search "gazette", "government gazette", and lists in Wikipedia's Government Gazette of South Africa.
 The website serves up to 5,962 visits, and 20,237 page impressions per day — Mon, 15, Aug, 2011.

 - Awareness.
 An expanding knowingness that comes from among other activities: perceiving, understanding, appreciating and recognising.